Protecting State Insurance Regulation

 In 2010, in a misguided effort to respond to the 2008-2009 financial crisis, advocates of federal insurance regulation created the Federal Insurance Office (FIO) as part of the Dodd-Frank Wall Street Reform and Consumer Protection Act (commonly referred to as Dodd-Frank).
 PIA opposed the creation of the FIO from its inception; its very existence threatens the primacy of state-based insurance regulation.

 In November 2016, PIA became the first national insurance association to publicly call for the repeal of the FIO.
-Since then, PIA has been working with members of Congress to develop legislation to repeal it.
-PIA supports the Federal Insurance Office Abolishment Act [introduced in the 118th Congresses by Senator Ted Cruz (R-TX) and Representative Ben Cline (R-VA).
-S.1694/H.R.2933].
+Since then, PIA has been working with members of Congress to develop legislation to repeal or reform it.
+PIA supports the Federal Insurance Office Elimination Act (S.1694/H.R.2933) introduced by Senator Ted Cruz (R-TX) and Representative Ben Cline (R-VA) and the Insurance Data Protection Act (H.R.5535/S.3349) introduced by Rep. Scott Fitzgerald (R-WI) and Senator Katie Britt (R-AL).

 To see the latest blog posts on this issue, click here.